Summary

 The very high level of formalism of the first is characterized by:

-• A smooth cold wool;
+- A smooth cold wool;

-• A dark color;
+- A dark color;

-• An absence of motive;
+- An absence of motive;

-• Structured shoulders with rollino.
+- Structured shoulders with rollino.

-Concerning the second costume, we have:
+Regarding the second costume, we have:

-• A heavy, textured wool;
+- A heavy, textured wool;

-• A two-color pattern;
+- A two-color pattern;

-• Tailored lapels;
+- Tailored lapels;

-• An unstructured jacket;
+- An unstructured jacket;

 With all these elements, we understand that we will not use the second suit for a traditional wedding or a formal ceremony.
-And the first suit will have difficulty being used in a context where wearing a suit is recommended but not obligatory, such as a country wedding as is the fashion.
+And the first suit will have difficulty being used in a context where wearing a suit is recommended but not mandatory, such as a country wedding as is the fashion.

-Do you understand ?
+Do you understand?

-Well, the same goes for shoes.
+Well, it's the same thing with shoes.

 Should I wear one or should I wear the other?